tosnufc/kokoro_readaloud/README.md

 - Uses the `kokoro` TTS pipeline with a specified voice
 - Saves the generated audio to a WAV file
 - Plays the audio automatically after generation
+- Runs efficiently on CPU-only systems (no GPU required)

 Install all requirements with:
 ```bash